svinniks/pl-log/README.md

         __anonymous_block (line 2)
     ```

-    This feature can be useful to ease rerunning failed subprogram by just copy-pasting the argument values into your PL/SQL IDE.

     Please note that argument values as displayed as valid __PL/SQL literals__ for ```VARCHAR2```, ```NUMBER```, ```DATE```, ```BOOLEAN``` and compatible type arguments.

 ## Message resolvers

 It is a common practice to codify all the messages in the system, especially those which are displayed to the end users.
-Codifying means assigning each message a unique code and storing the texts somwhere outside the PL/SQL code, for example in a table.
-This approach enables multi-language message support, eases reusing and sistematizaion of the system's messages.
+Codifying means assigning each message a unique code and storing the texts somewhere outside the PL/SQL code, for example in a table.
+This approach enables multi-language message support, eases reusing and sistematizaion of system's messages.

 In PL-LOG, external message store concept is implemented via __message resolvers__ and the ```T_LOG_MESSAGE_RESOLVER`` abstract object type: